palcoder/redis-instance/README.md

 redis-instance
 ==============

-A script to set up multiple Redis instance on the same machine.
+A script to set up multiple Redis instances on the same machine.

 **Notes:**
 - You need to run the script as root.